Landeshauptstadt Dresden - www.dresden.de 02.12.2022 12:27:25 Uhr |

 Museum of Mathematical and Physical Instruments

-The Mathematical-Physical Salon houses a world-famous historical collection of timepieces and scientific instruments.
-Since its foundation in 1728 it has been located in the Dresden Zwinger.
-On 14 April 2013, following a six-year construction phase, the Mathematisch-Physikalischer Salon will open its doors – thus providing access to outer space, the universe of science and the world of chronometry.
-Terrestrial and celestial globes and fascinating optical, astronomic, and geodesic instruments dating back to the sixteenth century will be on view, along with historical instruments and automats.
-These objects will not only provide an overview of the development and application of early precision instruments, globes and clocks, but also – as artworks of the highest quality – reflect their princely origins.
+The Mathematical-Physical Salon houses a world-famous collection of historical clocks and scientific instruments.
+Since its foundation in 1728, the museum has been located in the Dresden Zwinger.
+The museum opens its doors - and with it the door to outer space, to the universe of science and to the world of clock art at the same time.
+On display are terrestrial and celestial globes as well as fascinating optical, astronomical and geodetic devices dating back to the 16th century, and historical instruments and automata.
+These not only provide an overview of the development and application of early precision mechanical instruments, globes and clocks, but also reflect their princely origins as works of art of the highest standard.

 Opening hours

-Tue to Sun 10 am to 5 pm, Mon closed
+Tuesday to Sunday 11 am - 5 pm, Monday closed

 Admission